 About the Program

-The project is designed to promote public interest in art, develop community pride and draw visitors to the retail and civic areas where they are displayed.
+To create, discover and experience public art throughout Douglas county and promote public interest in art, develop community pride and draw visitors to the retail and civic areas where they are displayed.
 To:

-Create conversation, thoughtfulness, emotions, meaning and creativity;
+- Create conversation, thoughtfulness, emotions, meaning and creativity;

-Experience art, style and expression in many formats.
+- Experience art, style and expression in many formats.